Achievable logoAchievable logo

 Qualified vs. non-qualified covered calls

-Similar to how a long put may affect the holding period of a long stock position, a short covered call may also impact the holding period.
-How it impacts the holding period depends on whether the covered call is qualified or non-qualified.
-A qualified covered call maintains the following characteristics:
+Similar to how a long put can affect the holding period of a long stock position, a short covered call can also affect the stock’s holding period.
+The impact depends on whether the covered call is qualified or non-qualified.

 • More than 30 days to expiration